vruss14/profile-generator/README.md

 ## Contributing

 Valerie Russell is the sole contributor to this project.
+Avatar icons are from www.pngrepo.com.

 ## Tests